valentinkelbakh/hackaton2023/README.md

 # VDJKate

-This is Telegram bot made for [VDJK Hackathon 2023](https://vdjk.kz/hackaton2023).
+This is my Telegram bot made for [VDJK Hackathon 2023](https://vdjk.kz/hackaton2023).

-It's main purpose is to offer information about traditional german dishes and holidays, and about upcoming projects from VDJK.
+It offers information about traditional German dishes and holidays, and about upcoming projects from VDJK.

-This repository presents the bot in the version shown at the hackathon.
+This repository showcases the bot in the version presented during the hackathon.

 ## Installation